tjohnston-softdev/ux-theory-20210219/readme.md

 The exam took most of the day and was timed on a per-question basis so there was no way I could have save and archive every single question.
 Out of the questions that I was able to save, this was the only one worth sharing publicly.

 I took the exam on 19 February 2021.
 I had just enough spare time on the question to save it locally.
 After the test was finished that day, I did a rough markdown conversion.
-I used it as a basis for the public release with very minor formatting changes.
+I used it as a basis for the public release with minor formatting changes.
 The question was uploaded to GitHub and shared publicly on 7 November 2021.

 [Submission Document](./submission.md)